 -Breathtaking scenic shots of the land and ocean

 -Some choppy editing and slow-mo in different points

 Final Score: 6/10 Points

 Content Warning: Aranuka Mermaid should be fine for most audiences besides the youngest of viewers.
 The main plot element involves the husband possibly being dead or alive.
-There’s usage of magic and some occult-like moments in the 2nd half of the short film.
+There’s the usage of magic and some occult-like moments in the 2nd half of the short film.
 One plot point involves a tobacco offering.
 It’s not smoked by anyone, but it is an odd choice of an offering in the plot.

 All photos property of their respective owners and used under US “Fair Use” laws.
 Aranuka Mermaid is property of Lulu DeBoer.
 The screenshot is from YouTube and is property of Lulu DeBoer.